Creating Agents

 1. Continue the conversation — Ask questions, give instructions, brainstorm ideas

-2. Build your planning structure — Add objectives, projects, and tasks
+2. Build your planning structure — Add projects, processes, and tasks

 3. Return regularly — Your agent remembers everything and picks up where you left off